Want to make $1,000 fast? Well it is possible and you are not alone.

 Yes, you really can get paid to give advice.
 Websites such as JustAnswer pay experts in over 700 categories to answer user-submitted questions.
 For instance, if you have a law degree, you could answer someone’s legal question.

-- First, you start by signing up to be an expert in your category.
+- Signing up to be an expert in your category

-- Second, you go through submitted questions.
-Users will post their question and what they’ll pay to get it answered.
+- Go through users questions and what they’ll pay to get it answered

-- Third, if you answer the question sufficiently, you get paid.
+- If you answer the question sufficiently, you get paid.